 - If your product is truly unique or exclusive, say so.

-Work out how to get the reader's attention
+Get the reader's attention

 Try out your ideas